Getting Started with tmux - Terminal Multiplexing Basics

 Lina: Doesn't tmux come pre-installed?

-Linny-senpai: Depends on the distro.
-Always check first — that's a good habit.
+Linny-senpai: Depends on the distro — short for distribution, meaning a flavor of Linux such as Ubuntu or CentOS.
+Always check first; that's a good habit.

 Check the Version